AmigoCap/MecaSportCo/README.md

 ## Introduction

+Today, technology is increasingly used in sport.
+Indeed, the players' statistics are more and more accurate and more and more numerous.
+Clubs employ people to acquire data and use it to improve performance.
+It is in this context that the MecaSportCo Research Application Project, conducted at the **Ecole Centrale de Lyon** by *Gabin Rolland* and *Nathan Rivière*, under the supervision of *Wouter Bos* and *Romain Vuillemot*.

 The aim of this study is to quantify how "free" a basketball player is and how this influences his 3-points shot performance.

 ## Data